Zoo History and Facts

 - The Buttonwood Park Zoo was established in 1894 and is the 12th oldest zoo in the United States.

 - The Zoo is nationally accredited by the Association of Zoos and Aquariums.

 - In the AZA’s 2003 accreditation report, the team of zoo professionals who visited the Zoo called Buttonwood Park Zoo “one of the finest small zoos in the United States”.

 - The Zoo is open year round, with the exception of Thanksgiving, Christmas, and New Year’s Day.

 - The Buttonwood Park Zoological Society (BPZS) is a private, nonprofit, tax-exempt organization that supports the Zoo by providing funding for educational programming and organizing family events for the community.
-BPZS funds special programs and events for everyone to enjoy including: Boo at the Zoo, Holiday Zoobilee, ZooCrew, Earth Week-April Vacation Week, and a variety of other events.
+BPZS funds special programs and events for everyone to enjoy including: BOO at the Zoo, Feast in the Wild, Party for the Planet, ZooCrew, and a variety of other educational, family and adult focused events.

 - Come visit the Buttonwood Zoo and experience the many wonders!